 Balls will last in most pinsims rather long.
 A kick-back (left+right!) can be easyly activated mostly by lightning the in/outlanes.
 How to increase the bonus multiplier is in many pinsims a mystery for me.

 Long games don`t mean necessarily high scores.
 There are some in game specials but I couldn`t crack many of them yet.
 So the pinsims start quite interesting with smooth playing, masses of ramps, sparse targets, spinners and holes.
 After several games it gets boring because you may play too long for nothing.
 Several MB`s are standard and some tables have small and rather poor extra playfields / bonus tables.

 To play those high-scores posted in the web, I guess you play half a day at least!
 That`s one reason I don`t like the way of counting that seems very similar in all FX-pinsims.

 The reviews were done regarding the following aspects:

-|lost:||Some tables will kill your ball in short time=6.
+|lost:||Some tables will kill your ball in seconds=6.
 As well as bad is a ball that just won´t get lost.

-|game:||Important.
-Do you have a chance with a good ball to hit the jackpot and other features of the table?
+|game:||Do you have a chance with a good ball to hit the jackpot and other features of the table?
 Are there tasks to play for and/or timers used.|

 |fun:||Is it fun playing the table.
 Even tables with a bad "lost" rating may be fun (with a rare good ball) playing.
 Many conversions con be played in Visual/Future Pinball.|